 Your Church’s Move To Digital Giving In The Era Of COVID-19

 As in-person gatherings will be limited for the near future to protect your congregation and community during COVID-19, it’s important to still equip your people to stay connected and support your mission.
 The good news is you have everything you need in your Aplos account for digital giving, communication, and connecting with your people.
 Let’s quickly walk through some options so you can find the right tools for your congregation.
-We’ll also provide some tips to make it easy for your people to make the switch when it comes to church donations.
+We’ll also provide some tips to make it easy for your people to make the switch when it comes to online church donations.

 Step 1: Select Your Digital Giving Tools